 For the safety of the players and gallery members alike, a NO AUTOGRAPH POLICY is enforced on the golf course during the week of the Memorial Tournament including Practice Rounds.
 You agree that you shall not seek autographs of players in order to sell such autograph, and you shall not pay another person to obtain an autograph for you.
-In consideration of players, spectators are asked to refrain from requesting autographs during competition and must wait until after a player has complete his round.
-Outside items may not be brought in to be autographed.
+In consideration of players, spectators are asked to refrain from requesting autographs during competition and must wait until after a player has completed his round.
+Outside items may not be brought onto Tournament grounds to be autographed.

 Badges are to be displayed in plain sight at all times.
 The Tournament is not responsible for lost badges.

 It is illegal to carry a firearm, deadly weapon or dangerous ordnance anywhere on the grounds at Muirfield Village Golf Club, unless otherwise authorized by law, this includes off duty law enforcement.
 No person shall knowingly possess, have under person's control, convey, or attempt to convey a deadly weapon or dangerous ordnance onto Tournament grounds.

 No food or beverage is permitted upon admittance.
 No beverage containers of any type are allowed to be brought onto the golf course, including water bottles.
 The only food or beverage item that is permitted to leave the golf course is a Dasani water bottle.

 Appropriate casual golf wear with comfortable walking shoes (soft spikes only).